 Project Schedule: 1.
 Complete trail layout May 2011 2.
-Construction August 2011
+Construction Summer/Fall 2012

-3. Planting September 2011
+3. Planting 2013

-SMP Recommendation: Batavia Kill - Public Enjoyment 03, 01; Schoharie - Public Recreation 6.2.3, 6.2.2
+SMP Recommendation: Batavia Kill - Public Enjoyment 03, 01; Schoharie - Public Recreation 6.2.3, 6.2.2 railings will be added spring 2013.

 Progress: A SWAC SMIP grant was approved in March, 2010 to cover the cost of materials for a boardwalk and footbridges.
 Contracting, scope of work and permitting has been completed.
-Construction scheduled for summer of 2011.
+Construction of boardwalk and footbridges was completed in summer and fall 2012;